 Are Posture Correctors Effective?

-Having good posture is important, say experts.
-Standing properly relieves pressure on your spine, neck and shoulders and reduces neck and back pain—a big problem in America, with about a quarter of us reporting having back pain for at least one day in a three-month period.
-Many also suffer "text neck," caused by spending prolonged periods of time with our heads (average weight: 11 pounds) tilted down, staring at screens.
+Good posture is important, experts say.
+Standing properly relieves pressure on your spine, neck and shoulders.
+It also reduces neck and back pain—a big problem in America, with about a quarter of us reporting having back pain for at least 1 day in a 3 month period.
+Many of us also experience "text neck," caused by spending prolonged periods of time with our heads (average weight: 11 pounds) tilted down, staring at screens.

-In addition to better mood, good posture's benefits include:
+In addition to better mood, the benefits of good posture include:

 - Avoiding irreversible damage to your spine

 - Reducing your risk of osteoarthritis

 - Decreasing your risk of falls by improving your balance